aurimas13/Machine-Learning-Goodness/README.md

 + Created a notebook of PyTorch Fundamentals that looks into tensors, tensor operations like sum, subtraction, division, element-wise and particularly matrix multiplications in depth, then tensors usage between NumPy and PyTorch, indexing, reproducibility and the usage of GPU for speeding up tensor calculations to name a few of the things that are covered there.
 The notebook can be found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_60_PyTorch_Fundamentals.ipynb).

+# ChatGPT and Whisper API | Day 61

++ Started using ChatGPT and Whisper API's to integrate its models in my ML projects.
+It was released recently by OpenAI for developers to improve their work as these API's could be found as item **77** [here](#worthy-tools) or accessed directly through [here](https://openai.com/blog/introducing-chatgpt-and-whisper-apis).